-A committed relationship offers great comfort and satisfaction, but often times serves as a vessel within which our “fight or flight” responses get activated, especially when linked to past trauma and/or attachment wounds from early childhood.
-While these survival responses were necessary at the time, they can damage relationships as adults in the present.
-Working experientially through PACT and attachment-based psychotherapy, I facilitate healthy relational behaviors between you and your partner that are based on mutuality, sensitivity, and trust.
-You will develop skills to quickly relieve distress and connect on a deeply attuned level.
-Ultimately, you will move towards a secure functioning relationship and restore the love, connection, and joy in your life together.
+A committed relationship offers great comfort and satisfaction, but often times can serve as a vessel within which our “fight or flight” responses get activated.
+This is especially true when conflicts (often unknowingly) trigger past trauma and childhood adversities.
+Left unresolved, these hurtful experiences of our past can wreak havoc in adult intimate relationships.
+Working experientially through PACT and attachment-based psychotherapy, I facilitate healthy relational behaviors between you and your partner that are based on fairness, sensitivity, and trust.
+You will learn skills to deepen intimacy and quickly relieve conflicts as they arise.
+Ultimately, you will move towards a secure functioning relationship and restore the vibrance and joy that brought you together in the first place.

 PACT therapy gets to the heart of the matter and can create profound healing experiences.
 Couples often report feeling relief after the first session.
 Due to the comprehensive and experiential nature of PACT, sessions can run longer than an hour, however PACT tends to require fewer sessions than do other forms of couple therapy.